vincentdiep/Gamba/README.md

 # Gamba
-Slot machine game in Python
+Slot machine game in Python.

 The word "gamba" is slang that my friend group uses in place of the word gambling.

 **Disclaimer:**